horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ## 0.0) Introduction

 The goal of this series of posts is to tell a story about the discovery of modular forms.
-Many people worked on math which was either directly or indirectly related to this topic.
-Because of this, any narrative about the "origin" of modular forms is bound to be incomplete.
+While I'm relying heavily on facts to tell this story, it is not "the true story."
+My goal was to clearly motivate the mathematics in a historical narrative.
+Surely many of my characterizations are inaccurate.
 However, being wrong has never stopped me before, and it won't stop me now.
 I intend to highlight some of the tangible issues that led an era of mathematicians to get disproportionately interested in theta functions and modular forms.
 Please don't view this as an authoritative history, but rather as one of many possible narratives.
 This is also meant to be a soft introduction to some of the mathematics used in the study of modular forms.

 In this entry of the series, we're exploring the 1800s, where astronomical investigations and inovations in analysis as well as complex numbers caused the discovery and investigation of elliptic functions.
 This set the stage for future investigation regarding general properties among sets of transcendental functions.